fgeorges/mlproj-web/src/user-commands.md

     environ.param(name)

 Return the value for the named parameter.
+It also gives access to the following parameters, the so-called @-parameters, giving the value of the corresponding values from the environment file or overriden from the command line:

+- `@title`
+- `@desc`
+- `@host`
+- `@user`
+- `@password`

+The former 2 correspond to `title` and `desc` properties from the environ, the latter 3 to the corresponding values in `connect`.

     environ.commands()